 With Gionee A1, the company has done a good job.
 The only thing I do not find not worth is its performance.
 In all other things, this phone does a good job.
 The phone is competing with Vivo V5S and somewhere it beats easily with Full HD display and large battery.

-If you are looking for a complete packed with nice performance, I will not recommend this phone.
+If you are looking for a completely packed with nice performance, I will not recommend this phone.
 You have many good options with powerful processors and a decent camera.
 If you are looking for a good phone with nice camera and battery, you can consider this phone.
 This phone’s camera makes it worth to consider.

 "Gionee A1 is not as powerful but it has a nice display, decent camera setup, and excellent battery backup."